-The Extreme puzzle finally gave some challenge.
-This puzzle contained, four locked candidates, three naked triples, one naked pair, and one X-wing.
+The Extreme puzzle finally gave some challenges.
+This puzzle contained four locked candidates, three naked triples, one naked pair, and one X-wing.

 Web Sudoku Deluxe allows the user to use either numbers or letters even in the 9×9 grid.
 I would assume that the larger grids, would allow both simultaneously, but that is speculation on my part.
 I was not able in the limited time given to see if that is the case.